BASIC SCALE & BALANCE TECHNOLOGY

 The readout of the weighing instrument “mw” can be calculated from the real mass “m” in this way:

-= density of the calibration weight used to adjust the instrument
+mw = displayed value m = real mass of the object = air density | = density of the object = density of the calibration weight used to adjust the instrument |

 Resolved to the real mass “m” the equation above yields: